arvindacharya/rag-docs-assistant/README.md

 ## Deepen this later

+- Add `coding` and `offtopic` questions to `eval/router_golden.json` and re-run `run_router_eval.py` -- the current 100% accuracy number only covers the original two-way fastapi/nodejs split, not the boundary that matters most now (coding-elsewhere vs. not-coding-at-all)
 - Look further into the crypto-module-style precision cost: dense, tightly related sibling functions (many `crypto.*` methods) seem to cost context precision even when the right file is retrieved --